-Children learn by copying and so showing children, by what you do as parents, lets them see what a balanced diet is.
+Children learn by copying and so showing children, by what you do as parents, lets them see what a nutritious diet looks like.
 Eating as a family as often as possible is the best way to do this.
-Try to be consistent with messages about eating behaviour and create a structure around mealtimes with planned snacks and drinks.
-Getting children involved in whatever way you can in shopping, preparing food and at mealtimes is a good way to educate them into this daily activity.
+Being consistent with messages about eating behaviour and creating a structure around mealtimes with planned snacks and drinks is great lace to start.
+Getting children involved in whatever way you can in shopping, preparing food and at mealtimes educates them into this daily activity.
 Fussy eating can be made more of a problem when more attention is given to a child who is refusing food than when they are eating well.
 Tops tips include:

 - Do give them a small portion – they can always have a second helping if hungry

 - Do provide familiar foods as well as new foods on their plate